 Our vision is: to create new ways of understanding the environmental marginalization that can be applied to real-world policy concerns.
 Through empirical research, we will develop practical tools that identify how spatial, economic, and policy conditions make certain communities more likely to accrue layers of environmental hazards over time.

-Current projects
+Core projects

 Repeat industries